Ziang-Lu/Database-Learning-Notes/1-Relational Database/1-Relational DB Concepts/Relational DB Concepts.md

 #### 2. There is a **unique key (one column, or multiples columns combined)**, and the **non-key columns describes about the key**.

+- The key can even be the entire row (all the columns)!!!
 - In any row, the <u>key provides the topic of the sentence</u>, and the <u>rest of the row descibes about the that topic</u>.

 <br>